 Jessica completed her PhD in the Department of Political Science and International Studies at the University of Birmingham.
-She also holds a MSc in Conflict Resolution from Kingston University London and a BA in Political Science and International Studies from the University of Kansas, USA.
-Before beginning her PhD, Jessica spent six years as an intelligence and language analyst in the United States Navy working on counter-terrorism.
-She is proficient in Arabic.
+Before beginning her PhD, she spent six years as an intelligence and language analyst in the United States Navy.

 Why We Need More Women Working In Counter-Terrorism

 As the global counter-terrorism community assesses its successes and failures two decades after the 9/11 attacks, there's an opportunity to rethink how we include gender in our security planning - Jessica White | 20 August 2021

 What The Biden Admin’s Countering Domestic Terrorism Plan Is Missing

 While the strategy includes a nuanced assessment of the challenges, there isn’t enough priority given to the role gender plays in extremism - Jessica White | 6 July 2021